Razaahmed1995/Thesis_Project/README.md

 # Thesis_Project

-Identifying bias through use pf Natural Language Processing
+Identifying bias through use of Natural Language Processing

 Web scraping wikipedia articles with their revision history. removing noise from data.